Point Specifics is renowned in the Hill’s district area for working with couples who are experiencing fertility difficulties.

-Acupuncture and Chinese herbal medicine has historically been used for fertility/infertility, and in more modern times in conjunction with IVF.
+Acupuncture and Chinese herbal medicine have historically been used for fertility/infertility, and in more modern times in conjunction with IVF.
 Patients often present in clinic with varied menstrual disorders (painful periods, irregular cycles, endometriosis, PCOS, etc) that may be hindering their chances of falling pregnant, or with issues related to the structure and functioning of the sperm.
 Increasingly, male infertility – poor morphology (abnormal forms), poor motility and low sperm count – is a key contributor to infertility.
 For both people in the partnership, addressing poor lifestyle and dietary choices are essential.

 “When the leaves of a tree are turning brown one can either paint the leaves green or look closer and further down to treat and nourish the root.
 Chinese medicine is concerned with the whole tree and thus nourishes the root.
 Over time not only do the leaves return vibrantly but the whole tree is healthier.”